 Determined, he looked for investors and started Maruhide Marine Products.
 Our company started as a small factory uni processor in Long Beach, California.
 He saw everyone in the United States working 8 hours a day.
 As a foreigner, he had a mindset of working twice as many hours in order to succeed.
 Hideo believed in only selling the best uni he could get his hands on.
 His resilience and dedication to his craft allowed MMP to become the most successful uni factory in the United States today.
 Today, our factory is over 10 times the size, and we had tremendous growth.

-Sea urchin was Hideo’s heart and soul.
-Hideo’s life ended in April 2022, but his legacy continues through his family.
-His wife and daughter are dedicated into preserving the original business model trusted by the culinary community.
-Uni should be cracked, packed, and shipped on the same day to ensure freshness.
+Sea urchin was Hideo’s heart and soul, and his legacy continues.
+His family is dedicated into preserving the original business model trusted by the culinary community, that uni should be cracked, packed, and shipped on the same day to ensure freshness.

 Maruhide exists not only to celebrate his legacy, but also to build the company for our future generations.
 We hope to connect people and bridge communities through delicious food experiences.
 We’re here to give back to our community, which allowed us to live the American Dream and support our family.